-The heat wrap on a Happy Hollow Glass blunt is heat shrink similar to what an electrician would use.
-You may need to know how to change it for two reason's.
+The heat wrap on a glass blunt is heat shrink similar to what an electrician would use.
+You may need to know how to change it for two reasons.

-- It is either very old, wearing or weakening and time for an update – or,
+- It is either old, wearing or weakening and time for an update – or,

 - it is NOT worn at all but you just can’t wait to use those other colors you got! (only available for 12mm pieces – classics and minis – No deluxe)

-You must perform this at your own risk! - Happy Hollow Glass is created from very durable borosilicate glass, however, that does NOT mean it is indestructible!
+You must perform this at your own risk! - My glasss blunts are created from very durable borosilicate glass, however, that does NOT mean they are indestructible!
 These steps are suggestions based on the way I do them in the studio.
 I am a professional glass artist and have been very close friends with glass in all forms for over 15 years!
 It is NOT rocket science!
 Please use caution and common sense when working with ANY GLASS.
 After all - it is in the NATURE of glass - to BREAK.

-- This can, on the other-hand, be done with a hair dryer although that will take quite a long time to create the 120 degree temperature you need and result in a very poorly and unevenly melted wrap.
+- This can, on the other hand, be done with a hairdryer although that will take a bit longer to create the120-degree temperature you need and can result in a poorly or unevenly shrunken wrap.
 (But if all you have lying around are torches… USE THE HAIR DRYER!)..
 Can’t say I didn’t WARN YOU!